kalenjordan/clean-cms/README.md

 ### To Do

-  - Add support for more content types - there are just a couple really basic ones right now
-  - Ajaxify the content block editor
   - Dropdowns for commonly used CSS class modifiers.
 Right now there's just a single text field for adding css classes to blocks, which can be useful for adding padding, left align vs. center align, etc.  It would probably be good to move those to dropdowns instead.